Articles on Prostate Cancer

 - An antibiotic is often prescribed to help prevent an infection related to the procedure.

-- Some urologists may actually place a small swab into your rectum a week or so prior to the procedure to determine the best antibiotic to give you (selective target antibiotic prophylaxis).
+- Some urologists may place a small swab into your rectum a week or so before the procedure to determine the best antibiotic to give you (selective target antibiotic prophylaxis).

-- You may be asked to do a cleansing enema at home before the biopsy appointment and will be instructed to take the antibiotic 30 to 60 minutes prior to the biopsy to prevent an infection.
+- You may be asked to do a cleansing enema at home before the biopsy appointment and will be instructed to take the antibiotic 30 to 60 minutes before the biopsy to prevent an infection.

 - You will be asked to lie on your side with your knees pulled up to your chest.
 Sometimes you may be asked to lie on your stomach.